jfeng530/rock-store-backend/README.md

   ### Instructions
   - Clone the most recent branch in this repository
   > Make sure you are in the project path before running the commands
-  - Run `npm install` in your bash-enabled terminal to make sure all dependancies are installed
+  - Run `bundle install` in your bash-enabled terminal to make sure all dependancies are installed
+  - Run `rails db:create` to create a local PostgreSQL database
+  - Run `rails db:migrate` to create the schema for said database
+  - Run `rails db:seed` to seed the database
-  - Run `npm start` to start and launch local server on your browser
+  - Run `rails s` to start up a local server

   ### Front-End
   [Rock Shop Front-End](https://github.com/jfeng530/rock-store-frontend)